JimWoolf4/trustscore-base-miniapp/README.md

 5. Compile the contract if changes are made.
 6. Deploy the contract to the intended Base network.
 7. Update the frontend environment values.
+8. Build and redeploy the frontend.

+## Project Structure Notes

+Key project files include:

+- `app/layout.tsx` for app-level metadata
+- `lib/wagmi.ts` for wallet and chain configuration
+- Hardhat configuration for contract compilation and deployment
+- Environment variables for public contract configuration